bartgras/Practical-Machine-Learning-meetup/README.md

 # Practical-Machine-Learning-meetup

+#Important notice!
+To make it easier to add/edit content, we've created GitHub organization: https://github.com/shanghai-machine-learning-meetup

+In future repositories/issues/discussions/wiki will be added there.

 Links to notebooks and resources used during "Practical Machine Learning" meetup in Shanghai

 # Meetup Page

 We meet regularly every 2 weeks in Shanghai.
 Come and say hi! https://www.meetup.com/Shanghai-Machine-Learning-Meetup/

 ### Meeting 1